Causality-oriented robustness: exploiting general noise interventions

 Figure~\ref{fig:illus}(a) shows the mean squared errors (MSEs) of various methods in the perturbed test distribution $\bbP_v$ for varying perturbation strengths $\alpha$.
-We see that the causal parameter is invariant (i.e., a constant MSE) for any perturbations on $X$, but is suboptimal when the perturbations are small or moderate.
-The observational OLS performs the best only when the test distribution is almost identical to the observational distribution, while it starts to blow up quickly when the perturbation grows.
-Notably, DRIG achieves a trade-off between the causal parameter and observational OLS, leading to favorable robustness.
-In particular, under small or moderate perturbations, DRIG attains lower test MSE than the causal parameter; when the perturbations become relatively strong, DRIG is superior to the OLS estimators.
-Note that in this setting, DRIG with a finite $\gamma$ protects against the perturbation class $\{(v_x,v_y):\bbE[v_x^2]\le\tfrac{\gamma}{2}1.25,\ v_y=0\}$.
-Thus, the optimal $\gamma$ in DRIG should be $\gamma=2\alpha$, whereas we keep $\gamma$ fixed in our simulations; this highlights the robustness of DRIG to the choice of $\gamma$.
+The causal parameter is invariant (i.e., a constant MSE) for any perturbations on $X$, but is suboptimal when the perturbations are small or moderate.
+The observational OLS performs the best only when the test distribution is almost identical to the observational distribution and performs poorly when the perturbation grows.
+DRIG achieves a trade-off between the causal parameter and observational OLS, leading to favorable robustness.
+In particular, under small or moderate perturbations, DRIG attains a lower test MSE than the causal parameter; when the perturbations become relatively strong, DRIG is superior to the OLS estimators.
+In this setting, DRIG with a finite $\gamma$ protects against the perturbation class $\{(v_x,v_y):\bbE[v_x^2]\le\tfrac{\gamma}{2}1.25,\ v_y=0\}$.
+Thus, the optimal $\gamma$ in DRIG should be $\gamma=2\alpha$, whereas we keep $\gamma$ fixed in our simulations.
+This highlights the robustness of DRIG to the choice of $\gamma$.

-In addition, anchor regression exploits heterogeneity in the means, thus outperforming OLS in general.
+Anchor regression exploits heterogeneity in the means, thus generally outperforming OLS.
 However, since it can only exploit mean shifts, it tends to be inferior to DRIG.
-In Supplementary~\ref{app:emp_results}, we show a case where the mean shift is weaker and anchor regression performs almost identically to the pooled OLS, whereas DRIG still exploits extra heterogeneity and outperforms both.
+In Appendix~\ref{app:emp_results}, we show a case with weaker mean shifts.
+Here, anchor regression performs almost identically to pooled OLS, whereas DRIG exploits extra heterogeneity and outperforms both.
 Similarly, group DRO outperforms OLS when the test perturbation strength is large, although DRIG yields better predictions.